Cold dense quark matter with phenomenological medium effects: a self-consistent formulation of the quark-mass density-dependent model: Summary and Conclusions

 \subsection{Acknowledgements}

 G.L. acknowledges the support of the Brazilian agencies Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'ogico (grant 316844/2021-7) and Funda{\c c}\~ao de Amparo \`a Pesquisa do Estado de S\~ao Paulo (grants 2022/02341-9 and 2013/10559-5).
-A. G. G. would like to acknowledge to CONICET for financial support under Grant No. PIP17-700.
+A. G. G. would like to acknowledge the financial support from CONICET under Grant No. PIP 22-24 11220210100150CO, ANPCyT (Argentina) under Grant PICT20-01847, and the National University of La Plata (Argentina), Project No. X824.